leomet07/tic-tac-toe/README.md

 # tic-tac-toe
-tic tac oe with js
+Tic-tac-toe with js and HTML canvas
-hi
-c
-ds